- Last updated:

 Applying for approval to remove vegetation

-To remove protected vegetation you must submit IDAS Form 1 and IDAS Form 6 to council.
-These forms are available on the Queensland Government website.
+To apply to remove protected vegetation you must prepare and submit DA Form 1 to council.
+This form is available on the Department of State Development, Manufacturing, Infrastructure and Planning website.

 You do not need approval if vegetation removal is covered by another permit, such as:

 In addition to being protected by the planning scheme, vegetation may be protected by:

 If you have remnant vegetation on your property; such as areas of intact native bush or heath land, you may need a permit from the Department of Environment and Heritage Protection.